 Primarily, most personal injury lawsuits are based on the legal doctrine of negligence, which holds that people in a society have a duty to act responsibly and refrain from putting others at-risk.
 It’s not necessary to prove the at-fault person intended to cause harm, only that the wrongdoer owed a duty of care, breached that duty and that someone else was harmed as a result.

-At The Law Offices of Richard Ansara, our Fort Lauderdale personal injury attorneys can help victims to negotiate with insurance companies or file a lawsuit to help recover compensation for:
+At The Law Offices of Richard Ansara, our Fort Lauderdale personal injury lawyers can help victims to negotiate with insurance companies or file a lawsuit to help recover compensation for:

 - Medical bills